-Philharmonia Baroque Orchestra is pleased to present Prelude Lectures.
+Philharmonia Baroque Orchestra & Chorale is pleased to present Pre-Concert Talks.
 These informal discussions take place forty five minutes before each concert performance.
 They are free to all ticket-holders and are designed to enrich the concert experience with thoughtful insights from Nic McGegan, guest artists, musicians, scholars and speakers from the world of classical music.
-We invite all ticket-holders to join us for our Prelude Lectures throughout the season.
+We invite all ticket-holders to join us for our talks throughout the season.

 In 2019, PBO began its “Sunday Talks” #PBOLive series, which broadcasts the pre-concert talks before every Sunday matinee performance LIVE on Facebook, YouTube, and Vimeo/Livestream.
 Click here for more information, and to view our archive #PBOLive videos!

 Join PBO’s Scholar-in-Residence and Chorale Director Bruce Lamott as he focuses on Handel’s representation of the Chorus of Israelites and his audience’s identification with “British Israel”—the concept that viewed Britain as a modern manifestation of the “chosen people” of the Old Testament.
 Handel’s choice of Jewish heroes, including Samson, Joshua, and Judas Maccabaeus, was not to entice Jews into the theater, as they were a discriminated minority in England.
 The ancient Israelites were rather analogous to the British people and the Church of England, and their enemies, to Catholic usurpers and political opposition.